priyanshu-profile/GENTEEL-NEGOTIATOR/README.md

 The sample dataset can be found in sample_negochat.csv and sample_ind.csv.

-To request full access to the datasets, fill out the agreement form [linked here]([https://ojs.aaai.org/index.php/AAAI/article/view/34685](https://www.iitp.ac.in/~ai-nlp-ml/resources.html).
+To request full data access, fill out the agreement form [linked here](https://www.iitp.ac.in/~ai-nlp-ml/resources.html).

 ## Citations